 Aki Kuivalainen: Since we’re quite a young company with not that many customers so far we’re able to be in direct and managed relationship towards our customers.
-Yet we don’t have a particular CRM-system or similar, but we’ve build processes over customers and deliver information linked with communication and project management tools we’re using.
+Yet we don’t have a particular CRM system or similar, but we’ve to build processes over customers and deliver information linked with communication and project management tools we’re using.
 We’ve in same project management tool sales project, delivery project, and development project managed.

 Did you benefit from any government grants, and did that help keep your business afloat?